 - 3 Predicting the support and resistance levels

-- 4 Calculating a pivot point by using support and resistance levels
+- 4 Calculating a pivots point by using support and resistance levels

 - 5 Entering trades by using a pivot point